AsmolovskiyAndrey/RUST/readme.md

 ## Andrii Asmolovskyi

 # install RUST in the site (rust-lang.org)
-after installation rebbot the terminal
+after installation reboot the terminal

 rustc - checking whether the rast is installed cargo - checking whether the cargo is installed